-If a spinal cord injury has left you workless and cash-strapped, lawsuit funding from Nova Legal Funding (NLF) can help you regain financial independence.
+If a spinal cord injury has left you working less and cash-strapped, lawsuit funding from Nova Legal Funding (NLF) can help you regain financial independence.
 Lawsuit funding allows you to get a portion of your future personal injury settlement today instead of later.
 Waiting years for a lawsuit recovery is not an option for most victims of spinal cord injuries.
 NLF will help you get the cash you need today, supporting you financially until your attorney finalizes your case.

 The spine is a crucial part of the human body.
 It’s a delicate organ that’s very easily compromised with catastrophic impacts.
 If your injuries are due to another person’s negligence, you hold the right to pursue full compensation through personal injury litigation.
 Considering the complexity of such cases, an experienced attorney is crucial to retrieve the full monetary value of your case.
-The extent of damages caused by such injuries leads to long period of litigation.
+The extent of damages caused by such injuries leads to a long period of litigation.
 Winning a settlement can take years and leave you struggling to pay your bills in the meanwhile.

 Lawsuit Funding for Spinal Cord Injury Lawsuits

-Most spinal cord injury victims suffer catastrophic hardships that are not easily comprehendible by a healthy person.
+Most spinal cord injury victims suffer catastrophic hardships that are not easily comprehensible by a healthy person.
 While the accident that caused your injuries cannot be undone, your financial situation can improve with the help of a lawsuit funding company like Nova Legal Funding.
 Lawsuit funding can pay for all the bills that come with a spinal cord injury.
-Such expenses include hospital bills, medicine for your pain, physical therapy, loss of wages and attorney fees.
+Such expenses include hospital bills, medicine for your pain, physical therapy, loss of wages, and attorney fees.
 Lawsuit funding can provide you with instant cash that can be spent on anything while you wait for your spinal cord injury lawsuit to settle or to be won in court.

 Spinal Cord Injury Symptoms

-Spinal cord injury lawsuits hold more gravity than others because of the vital functions the spine in the human body.
+Spinal cord injury lawsuits hold more gravity than others because of the vital functions of the spine in the human body.
 Unlike broken bones and soft tissue, the damages sustained from an injury to the spine can lead to a truly catastrophic event.
 The two main types of spinal injuries are complete and incomplete injuries.
-Complete injury refers to situations where the spine is damaged to a point of where the person has lost complete sensory and control of any part of their body.
-Incomplete injuries refers to injuries that result partial sensory loss and physical control.
+Complete injury refers to situations where the spine is damaged to a point where the person has lost complete sensory and control of any part of their body.
+Incomplete injuries refer to injuries that result in partial sensory loss and physical control.

 - Cervical Spinal Cord Injury C1-C8: The cervical is the most upper region of the spine located near the neck.
 Injuries to the cervical spinal cord causes weakness or complete paralysis in both the arms and legs.
 Other symptoms include loss of sexual function, respiratory issues and bowel / bladder dysfunction.
 The treatment for a cervical injury often includes a stabilizing device or a brace for the patient to be placed in.